J-Swift/Svg2Vector/README.md

 ### iOS

 The pdf conversion code leverages Inkscape CLI.
-It also handles generating appropriate asset catalogue directories in addition to the `pdf` files.
+It also handles generating appropriate asset catalog directories in addition to the `pdf` files.
 This makes it simple to drag and drop into a project.